Is there ever such a thing as too much chocolate in a chocolate chip cookie? The simple (and obvious answer) is no.

 Often my chip decision is based on what I have in my pantry, so there isn’t any debate.

-For this batch of salted chocolate chunk cookies, I took my serrated knife to a big hunk of chocolate and ended up with a range of sizes.
-I loved that no chip was exactly the same.
+For a batch of these salted chocolate chunk cookies, I take out my serrated knife to saw into a big hunk of chocolate.

 Salted Chocolate Chunk Cookies

 - Cook Time: 10-12 minutes